26 Best Egg Recipes

 Egg Recipes for Brunch

-When I’m planning a brunch menu, I always make sure to include at least one savory egg recipe and one sweet item, such as Cinnamon Rolls or a Baked French Toast Casserole.
+When I’m planning a brunch menu, I always make sure to include at least one savory egg recipe and one sweet item, such as Cinnamon Rolls or a French Toast Casserole.
 These egg dishes are worthy of a special occasion, and we also make them often on leisurely weekend mornings.

 I can’t think of anything more fun to serve at a brunch get-together than a breakfast taco spread!
 Scrambled eggs, crispy bacon, pico de gallo, avocado and cheese ensure that these egg breakfast tacos are loaded with flavor.